 I have a couple of pairs of favorite tennis shoes that I have had for a couple of years.
 They are still in pretty good condition, except that they are getting really dirty and dingy looking!
-I thought there had to be a way to get them clean and newer looking again.
+I thought there had to be a way to get them clean, so I decided to starting looking into how to clean tennis shoes.

 There are several different ways to wash your tennis shoes, including washing them by hand, and washing them in the washing machine.